 Weekly exfoliation is good for your skin anyways so you might as well designate it for washday in order to get rid of dead skin cells, oil, products that clog your pores.
 You can also exfoliate your scalp too, and there are tons of DIY recipes for both.
 No need for pricey brands, check out this DIY Brown Sugar Scrub.

-Avoid petroleum, mineral oil, lanolin, and silicones
+Avoid petroleum, mineral oil, and lanolin

 These ingredients are too thick and can clog your pores.
 They can also cause acne to develop on your scalp or just aggravate acne on your face or other parts of your body.